Bioenergetic trophic trade-offs determine mass-dependent extinction thresholds across the Cenozoic: Discussion

-Despite the physiological and ecological advantages associated with larger body size \cite{Dunbrack:1993cs,Smith:2011cza}, there is also considerable risk.
-This risk is largely due to the smaller population densities of larger-bodied species \cite{Brook2005,ripple2010linking}, as well as the significantly longer timescales of gestation \cite{jackson2014basal}.
-These factors suggest that populations of larger-bodied species are both more prone to collapse, take longer to recover if they have the opportunity \cite{owen1988megaherbivores,ripple2015collapse}, while having disproportionately large impacts on ecosystem functioning \cite{enquist2020megabiota,Hempson:2015hk}.
-Over evolutionary timescales, these risks may contribute to shorter temporal ranges of larger-bodied clades \cite{Liow:2008jx}.
-While the determinism of these relationships is not always clear, the well-documented end-Pleistocene mass extinction reveals demonstrable size-selectivity \cite{Smith:2018gm,Koch:2006vt}.
-Our model clearly supports size-selective destabilization when predators are subsidized, as would be the case for Pleistocene hunting-gathering \emph{Homo sapiens} \cite{thompson2019origins,bradshaw2024small}.
+Despite the physiological and ecological advantages associated with larger body size \citep{Dunbrack:1993cs,Smith:2011cza}, there is also considerable risk.
+This risk is largely due to the smaller population densities of larger-bodied species \citep{Brook2005,ripple2010linking}, as well as the significantly longer timescales of gestation \citep{jackson2014basal}.
+These factors suggest that populations of larger-bodied species are both more prone to collapse, take longer to recover if they have the opportunity \citep{owen1988megaherbivores,ripple2015collapse}, with disproportionately large cascading impacts on ecosystem functioning \citep{enquist2020megabiota,Hempson:2015hk}.
+Over evolutionary timescales, these risks may contribute to shorter temporal ranges for larger-bodied clades \citep{Liow:2008jx}.
+While the determinism of these relationships is not always clear, the well-documented end-Pleistocene mass extinction reveals demonstrable size-selectivity \citep{Smith:2018gm,Koch:2006vt}.
+Our model clearly supports size-selective destabilization when predators are subsidized, as would be the case for Pleistocene hunting and gathering \emph{Homo sapiens} \citep{thompson2019origins,bradshaw2024small}.